divyanshusahu/HackThisSite/Stego/README.md

 ![Mission 8](files/8.bmp)

 Same as mission 4 and 6.
-But this time I pass image through hd command as output of strings command is empty because default min-lenght for string in strings command is 4.
+But this time I pass image through hd command as output of strings command is empty because default min-length for string in strings command is 4.

 ![Mission 8](files/8solved.png)